Home > Department of Government and International Affairs > UIW in Washington, D.C. Program

 Through the University of the Incarnate Word in Washington Program (working with WISH--Washington in Student Housing Internships), participating students will intern 32 hours a week for a semester and have a weekly seminar with experts and policy practitioners.
 You will earn course credit hours for your participation in the program in Washington.
 This is a once in a lifetime opportunity to live, learn, and work in our nation’s capital during these interesting times for our country!

-Please contact Monica Cruz, UIW Washington program advisor, at email@example.com to obtain a copy of the UIW-WISH application or visit her in AD 158.
-All materials must be hand-delivered back to AD 158 by 5 PM February 14, 2014.
+The UIW Washington program is housed in UIW's Center for Leadership.
+Their website is http://www.uiw.edu/ccl/untitled.html.
+Please contact Monica Cruz, UIW Washington program advisor, at firstname.lastname@example.org to obtain a copy of the UIW-WISH application or visit her in AD 158 or download the application from their website.
+All materials must be hand-delivered back to AD 158.

 Once you have been selected for the UIW-WISH opportunity, WISH Internships (www.internshipsdc.com) in Washington will communicate with you and assist in placing you in a premier internship suited to your interests prior to your arrival in Washington.
 Below is a sample list of possible internship sites.
 There are many additional opportunities in all fields for all majors.